platonic-io/property-based-testing-stateful-systems/docs/Part03SMContractTesting.md

-# Consumer-driven contract testing using state machines
+# Integration tests against state machine fakes and consumer-driven contract tests for the fakes

 ## Motivation